virtual-labs/exp-interpretation-of-defect-structure-iitk/experiment/aim.md

-How to Observe Defect Structures and Interpret Them in Al, Cu, and Zn Samples Using Bright Field, Dark Field, and SADP
+How to observe defect structures and interpret them in Al, Cu, and Zn samples using bright field, dark field, and SADP